 As if their predicament wasn't hairy enough, they then fall foul of fearsome orang-u-pirate Captain Gutt (voiced with relish by Game Of Thrones legend Peter Dinklage) and his mangy, multi-species crew.

 But nobody is going to come between Manny and his mate Ellie (Latifah) and daughter (Keke Palmer), let alone this buccaneering baboon.
-However, it appears that Diego could have met his match in Gutt's second-in-command, the sabre-toothed hellcat Shira (J-Lo).
+However, it appears that Diego could have met his match in Gutt's second-in-command, the sabre-toothed hellcat Shira (Lopez).

 It's going to be a long voyage home.